 11 “for” immigration to Montenegro

 ⭐️Ecology.
-Environmental factors are a big plus in Montenegro.
-The country has no harmful factories or production facilities, which means the air is clean and free of pollutants.
-The water in the sea and rivers is also clean, making it safe to use for cooking.
+Montenegro is environmentally friendly as it doesn’t have any harmful factories or production facilities, so the air is pure and free from pollutants.
+The water in the sea and rivers is also clean and safe to use for cooking.

-*However, tap water contains a lot of salts, so it’s not recommended to drink it without purification.
-In addition, while the air is generally clean, there can be issues with smog during the winter in some northern cities due to stove heating.
-In fact, in 2022, the problem of stove heating and air pollution became critical in several cities, prompting the state to take measures to address it.
+*However, tap water contains a lot of salts, so it’s not recommended to drink without purifying it first.
+Although the air is generally clean, there can be issues with smog during the winter in some northern cities because of stove heating.
+In 2022, this problem became severe in several cities, which prompted the state to take action to address it.

 ⭐️The Sea.
-It is very important.
-Firstly, for the health of the body and lungs, and secondly, for mental health.
+It is essential for both physical health, especially for the lungs, and mental health.

-*When the tourist season is at its peak, the beaches in Montenegro can become quite crowded, and the water on the most popular beaches may be overwhelmed with people.
-In the winter, storms can bring a lot of garbage to the shore, which is not always removed immediately.
-However, the condition of the beaches greatly depends on the weather conditions.
-When the weather stabilizes, you can be sure that the beaches will be cleaned up.
+*During the peak tourist season, Montenegro’s beaches can get quite crowded, and the most popular beaches may have a large number of people in the water.
+In the winter, storms can bring a lot of trash to the shore, which may not be removed immediately.
+However, the cleanliness of the beaches largely depends on the weather conditions.
+Once the weather stabilizes, you can be sure that the beaches will be cleaned up.

 ⭐️Mentality.
-Before living in Asia, I never thought that a smile could hold so much importance.
-However, after spending three years in Thailand, I came to the realization that a smile can represent a lot — genuine happiness or even intense hatred and disrespect, often fueled by nationalist beliefs.
-It may sound strange, as we all know Thailand as the “land of smiles,” but as they say, there is a catch.
-In terms of mentality, Montenegrins and I have a lot in common.
+Living in Asia, I never realized how much importance a smile can hold until I spent three years in Thailand.
+I came to understand that a smile can convey a range of emotions, from genuine happiness to intense hatred and disrespect, often fueled by nationalist beliefs.
+It may sound surprising since Thailand is known as the “land of smiles,” but there’s a catch to it.
+In terms of mentality, I find that Montenegrins and I share a lot in common.

 Look more in my Instagram